 - Software updates.
 Keeping your plugins or other software up to date helps patch vulnerabilities that hackers can exploit.

 - Network monitoring.
-A good web host monitors their internal network 24/7 for suspicious activity to catch the issue before affecting the network.
+A good web host monitors their internal network 24/7 for suspicious activity to catch the issue before it affects the network.

 - Denial-of-service (DDoS) prevention.
-Your hosting provider should be able to prevent bad actors from flooding their servers with traffic from multiple locations and causing site crashes.
+Your hosting provider should be able to prevent bad actors from flooding its servers with traffic from multiple locations and causing site crashes.

 - Access restriction.
 Your hosting account should come with a Secure Socket Shell protocol (SSH) and the ability to safelist IP addresses and set file permissions.